ylow/turicreate/userguide/drawing_classifier/data-preparation.md

 ]
 ```

-Our first task at hand is to build an SFrame that adheres to this format from
+Our first task at hand is to build an XFrame that adheres to this format from
 the "Quick, Draw!" data that we have downloaded.
 Here is a snippet to accomplish that:
 ```python